-Figure 12: Early retirement/employment ratio by economic sub-sectors, West Germany, 1980-1993 Source: IAB employment subsample 1975 - 1995; analysis by Thorsten Kalina, IAT
+Figure 8: Early retirement/employment ratio by economic subsectors, West Germany, 1980-1993

+Source: IAB employment subsample 1975 - 1995; analysis by Thorsten Kalina

-So it appears that the far-reaching restructuring which manufacturing and the extractive industries underwent in West Germany after the unification boom23 lead to a skyrocketing of early retirement.
-Because of the relatively important role manufacturing still plays in Germany, this has a large impact on the economy as a whole.
+So it appears that the far-reaching restructuring which manufacturing and the extractive industries underwent in West Germany after the unification boom lead to a skyrocketing of early retirement.
+Because of the relatively important role manufacturing still plays in Germany, this had a strong impact on the economy as a whole.